You're tuned to the most listened to Radio Talk Show in America, a radio talk show that is appointment listening.

 Thank you.

-I am so mad.
+Look, I am so mad.

-I'm listening to this, and that the Democrats attacking Judge uh Roberts on his pro bono work, or even worse, the Democrats attacking Mrs. Roberts for how her children are drafted.
+I'm just so angry this morning listening to this and the Democrats attacking Judge Roberts on his pro bono work or even worse, the Democrats attacking Mrs. Roberts for how her children are dressed.

-This is to me, it is exactly like during the 2004 campaign rush when first um Edwards and then Kerry.
+This is, to me, it is exactly like during the 2004 campaign rush when first Edwards and then Carrie, do you remember when he started bringing up Mary Cheney during the debate?

-And it again, it's based on the assumption that conservatives hate gay people, which just isn't the case.
+And again, it's based on the assumption that conservatives hate gay people, which just isn't the case.

 Well, that's interesting to know.